 MEng Computer Science and Software Engineering

-- UCAS code: GG46 (GG6L with the Year in Industry)
+- UCAS code: GG46 (GG6L five year course with Year in Industry)

 - Institution code: B32

 - Duration of programme: 4 years for MEng Computer Science/Software Engineering; 5 years with Year in Industry